Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_V2_Extension.rst

 ------------

-Starting from the firmware version 2.1.0 the WIFI Extension 2.0 supports mesh mode.
+Starting from the firmware version 2.1.0 the WIFI Extension 2.0 supports mesh network between multiple WIFI Extension 2.0.
 Note that for using the mesh feature properly, Master Brick firmware version 2.4.2 or higher, Brick Daemon version 2.3.0 or higher and Brick Viewer version 2.3.7 or higher is required.

 Stacks with WIFI Extension 2.0 which are configured in mesh mode can form a `mesh network <https://en.wikipedia.org/wiki/Mesh_networking>`__.
-All the devices present in these stacks can be accessed normally.
+All Bricks and Bricklets present in these stacks can be accessed normally via the Mesh Gateway.

 Some key concepts of mesh mode are:

 * Mesh Root Node:

-  Each mesh network has at least one root node.
+  Each mesh network has at least one WIFI Extension 2.0 acting as root node.
   Root nodes are entry/exit point of the mesh network where data is coming into the the mesh network or going out of the mesh network.

 * Mesh Router: